elizazaroff/RNA-Seq-project/masternotes.md

 ## Count Reads per gene model: HTseq
 11/17:

-I used samtools to convert the sam file (the output from the bowtie alignment) to a bam file, as well as sort and index the bam file.
-To count and assign reads to genes, I ran the sorted, indexed bam file along with the annotated GTF file (GCF_000182965.3_ASM18296v3_genomic.gtf) through HTseq using the script "HTseq Script 11.17."
+I used samtools to convert the sam file (the output from the bowtie alignment: WTC2.sam) to a bam file (WTC2.bam), as well as sort and index the bam file (WTC2.srt.bam.bai).
+To count and assign reads to genes, I ran the sorted bam file (WTC2.srt.bam) along with the annotated GTF file (GCF_000182965.3_ASM18296v3_genomic.gtf) through HTseq using the script "HTseq Script 11.17."

 ## Differential expression analysis: DEseq2 in R
 11/26: